 Social media also has a role to play.
 Jokes around “lockdown weight gain” and posts about exercising to use every second of lockdowns productively are triggering for people prone to eating issues.

-If you experience these struggles, keep reading to learn five helpful tips for improving your relationship with food.
+If you experience these struggles, keep reading to learn five helpful tips for how to have a healthy relationship with food.

 1. Find Positivity in Food